m3ntallyilll/ThcaStore/replit.md

 ## Overview

-THCA Store is a full-stack eCommerce web application designed specifically for selling THCA products.
+THCA Store is a full-stack eCommerce web application designed specifically for reselling THCA (hemp) products.
+We are a THCA reseller, not growers, specializing exclusively in legal hemp-derived THCA products.
 It's a modern, responsive platform built with React and Express.js, featuring user authentication, product management, shopping cart functionality, and an admin dashboard.

 ## User Preferences